Casey's Center: Usage

 Former logo as Wells Fargo Arena.

 The first event held at the arena was Tony Hawk's Boom-Boom Huck Jam, on July 14, 2005.
 Its first concert, featuring Tom Petty and the Heartbreakers with The Black Crowes, was held on July 18.

 Wells Fargo Arena is home to the Iowa Wolves (formerly named the Iowa Energy) of the NBA G League, the Iowa Barnstormers of the Indoor Football League and the Iowa Wild of the American Hockey League.

 From 2005 until 2009, Wells Fargo Arena served as the home of the American Hockey League's Iowa Chops.
 The arena is notable for hosting the inaugural game of the reincarnation of the Arena Football League on April 2, 2010, between the Barnstormers and Chicago Rush, televised nationally by NFL Network.

 The Iowa Barnstormers playing against the Tampa Bay Storm during the 2013 season.

 It was the host for the first and second Round games for the 2008 NCAA Division I women's basketball tournament and served as a regional site 2012 tournament.
 In 2013, it hosted the NCAA Wrestling Team Championship.

-It has hosted the state high school wrestling and basketball tournaments since 2006 and the Big Four Classic, a doubleheader featuring the state's four men's Division I teams, from 2012 to 2018.
+It has hosted the state high school boys' wrestling individual championships and basketball tournaments since 2006 with the boys basketball tournament moving to Hilton Coliseum in Ames in 2027 and the Big Four Classic, a doubleheader featuring the state's four men's Division I teams, from 2012 to 2018.
+The arena has also played host to the Iowa Girls State Basketball and Dance Championships since its opening.

 The arena hosted the 2011 NBA D-League Finals, which saw the Iowa Energy win their first title on their home court and set the D-League attendance record with 14,036 fans in the arena for Game 2.

 In 2016, the arena hosted first and second-round games for the Men's NCAA basketball tournament after having failed on several prior bids.
 The NCAA Men's basketball tournament returned to Wells Fargo Arena in 2019, hosting the tournament's first and second round from March 21 to 23.
 The tournament returned yet again in 2023, hosting national powers Kansas and Texas.
+The tournament is slated to return in 2028.

 In 2020, the arena gained a temporary second hockey tenant when the Des Moines Buccaneers announced plans to begin their season downtown after damage to their home arena during the August 2020 Midwest derecho.
 The Buccaneers returned to their previous arena in January 2021.

 The arena hosted Des Moines' first UFC event on May 3, 2025 for UFC on ESPN: Sandhagen vs. Figueiredo, marking the promotion's first event in Iowa since 2000.